Pregnant With No Symptoms? It's Possible — Here's How

-"We, as human beings, have a powerful denial factor," says Dr. Dan Frayne, assistant residency director of the Mountain Area Health Education Center's Family Medicine Residency Program in Asheville, North Carolina, and co-chair of the National Preconception Health and Health Care Initiative.
+"We as human beings have a powerful denial factor," says Dr. Dan Frayne, assistant residency director of the Mountain Area Health Education Center's Family Medicine Residency Program in Asheville, North Carolina, and cochair of the National Preconception Health and Health Care Initiative.
 "You can be in denial and neglect to see the changes to your body for a fairly long time.
 Some women who are overweight might not see a huge change in their body, and if you are skinny, you might not show until 20 weeks."

-Denial of pregnancy is more common than expected, according to a study in the Journal of the Royal Society of Medicine.
+Denial of pregnancy is more common than expected according to a study in the Journal of the Royal Society of Medicine.
 Researchers found that 1 in 475 women may not realize they're pregnant until 20 weeks' gestation, and 1 in 2,500 women make it right up to delivery before finding out (a rate similar to that of eclampsia).

-It’s not uncommon for women with an addiction or women who abuse substances to not notice they are pregnant, because it is not a primary concern for them, Dr. Frayne says.
+People struggling with an addiction or those who otherwise abuse substances often won't notice they're pregnant simply because it's not a primary concern for them, Frayne explains.

-It’s not uncommon for a woman who has either been pregnant before or who believes she knows what to do about her pregnancy to not seek prenatal care, Dr. Frayne says.
+Sometimes, someone who has either been pregnant before or who believes they already know what to do about a potential pregnancy skips out on doctor visits and thus misses pregnancy indications, Frayne says.

-One of the underlying causes for this denial, says Dr. Frayne, is that more than half of U.S. pregnancies are unplanned or unwanted.
-When many women finally do seek medical advice and are told they are pregnant, the majority aren't surprised.
-"In many cases they are being told something they knew and suspected but didn’t want to admit.”
+One of the underlying causes for this denial, says Frayne, is that a little less than half of U.S. pregnancies are unplanned or unwanted.
+For example, according to a study published in 2011, in 2006, 49 percent of pregnancies were unintended — a slight increase from 48 percent in 2001.
+But while many pregnant people are indeed in denial, when they finally do seek medical advice and the pregnancy is confirmed, the majority of them aren't surprised.
+"In many cases, they are being told something they knew and suspected but didn’t want to admit," Frayne adds.

 The United States also has a rising maternal death rate.
-"The U.S. is the only developed country where more mothers are dying now than 10 to 20 years ago,” he says.
+"The U.S. is the only developed country where more mothers are dying now than 10 to 20 years ago," Frayne says.